Stashing Pre-Built Nodes for Sharing

-mflowgen supports stashing to help you share pre-built steps between people working on the same graph.
+mflowgen supports stashing to help you share pre-built nodes between people working on the same graph.

-For example, here is a “make status” printout for the GcdUnit design with most steps already built:
+For example, here is a “make status” printout for the GcdUnit design with most nodes already built:

 At the command line, you can run “mflowgen stash help” to see help messages on how to use stash commands.